lcwheeler/dissertation/README.md

 &copy; 2017 Lucas Clayton Wheeler

-To render a PDF version clone the this repo, navigate to the dissertation directory, and run the following command:
+To render a PDF version clone this repo, navigate to the dissertation directory, and run the following command:

 ```pdflatex main.tex```